 - There are many stories of Thai on Thai crime, generally this involving shootings between men who have fooled around with others wives.
 This tends to happen away from the resort areas, one such case was near the local council buildings in the interior of the island.

 - The attempted rape and throat slashing of a foreign bar managers wife, which went unreported.

 - Dimitri Povse was found hanging from his Sairee village property balcony, with his hands tied behind his back.
 This death was ruled a suicide by the Koh Tao police.

 - On New Years day in 2014, Nick Pearson was found dead on the Island.
 I didn’t realise it at the time of initially writing the article, but I was staying on the island at the time with my wife and father in law, and a friend of mine was initially called to the police station to try and attempt to identify the body.
-Nick’s brother also has many mutual friends with me in Bangkok, and was a regular at the same place I met my wife.
+Nick’s brother also has many mutual friends with me in Bangkok, and was a regular at the same backpackers hostel I met my wife.